bbros-dev/dockcross/README.md

 ## Self-Hosting

 Some use cases require that all code and infrastructure be under the control of an organization (e.g. regulated industries).
-This code base aims to support such use cases.
+This code base supports such use cases.
 The following describes how to setup one pipeline and does not cover configuring Git server, CI/CD server, or OCI registry.
 The images created are prefixed with `ocix-*` to prevent clashes with existing container image names in your registry.

 We welcome Pull-Requests adding support and instructions for other services.